sendsmaily/sendsmaily-wordpress-plugin/README.md

 - Open smaily plugin settings from admin side panel menu "Smaily".
 - Validate your credentials.
 - Go to Appearance -> Widgets.
-- Place "Sendsmaily newsletter subscription" widget where you wish.
+- Place "Smaily newsletter subscription" widget where you wish.
 - Using advanced tab in smaily settings will render advanced form.